 Phase 4: Maintenance

 You already practiced maintaining your weight during phase three, so this phase is just to keep that up.
-Now you have reached your goal you need to drop your fat intake slightly to make up for the fact your body is no longer in that fat-burning stage.
+Now you have reached your goal you need to drop your fat intake slightly to make up for the fact your body is no longer in that fat-burning stage, according to the diet.
 But that doesn’t mean you have to forgo fat entirely, we all know fat is our friend so feel free to add a little avocado to your salad or some cream on your strawberries.
 The key to the maintenance phase is to stick to your carb balance—the grams of carbs you can consume each day without putting on or losing weight.

 What Kim Did